20 Winter Cocktails Because Nobody Wants to Go Out In This Weather

 Also from our Hanukkah Spectacular, this second Aaron Polsky tiki-style creation also makes use of high-proof spirits and some hard-to-find components, but he offers some more accessible substitutes that still produce a killer cocktail.

 Like a lot of winter beverages, this simple cocktail makes use of cider, but the alcoholic kind.
 With only two ingredients, remember to get the best stuff you can find.
 It’ll make a difference.
-And, about that homemade vermouth—as domestic goddess Ina Garten always says, if you can’t make your own, store-bought is fine.

-You might as well call whiskey, cider and rosemary The Three Wise Men, since they inevitably show up for the holidays.
 This big-batch drink couldn’t be easier to throw together, and as you’ll see, we’ve instructed you to buy the cheap stuff.
 No need to fuss this one up.

 Fennel is another peak winter flavor, with its warm, anise-y notes.
 It makes for a versatile syrup, and it’s a subtle enhancement to good-quality Japanese whiskey in this simple cocktail.
-A grapefruit peel and orange bitters rounds it out.